patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 #### Item IDs

 Item objects must contain some unique identifier which is either a string or number.
-The property key of this identifier is a required config argument called `idProperty`, which will usually be `"id"`.
-If no unique identifier is present in the API data, an artificial one can be injected before passing the data into these hooks, which can be done in the useQuery `select` callback (see instances where we have used `"_ui_unique_id"`).
+The property key of this identifier is a required config argument called `idProperty`, which will usually be `"id"` but could be something like `"uid"`, or `"name"` if your object names are unique.
+If no unique identifier is present in the API data, an artificial one should be injected before passing the data into these hooks.
+This can be done in your fetch implementation before data is returned, for example by using the `select` callback in react-query.

 Any state which keeps track of something by item (i.e. by row) makes use of `item[idProperty]` as an identifier.
-Examples of this include selected rows, expanded rows and active rows.
+Examples of this include selected items, expanded items and active items.
 Valid `idProperty` values are also enforced by TypeScript generics; if an `idProperty` is provided that is not a property on the `TItem` type, you should get a type error.

-> ⚠️ TECH DEBT NOTE: Things specific to `useQuery` and `_ui_unique_id` here are Konveyor-specific notes that should be removed after moving this to table-batteries.

-### Should I Use Client or Server Logic?

-If the API endpoints you're using support server-side pagination parameters, it is generally a good idea to use them for better performance and scalability.
-If you do use server-side pagination, you'll need to also use server-side filtering and sorting.

-If the endpoints do not support these parameters or you need to have the entire collection of items in memory at once for some other reason, you'll need a client-paginated table.
-It is also slightly easier to implement a client-paginated table.